datanav/docs/documentation/service-configuration/systems/configuration-systems-rest.rst

    * - ``payload``
      - Object, string or array
      - The value to use as payload for the operation.
+Note that if the payload is an object (dictionary) and the pipe also defines a payload of the same type, then these will be merged before being used in the operation.
-Note that if both are present the properties in the processed entity takes precedence.
-Also note that this property can be defined in the :ref:`REST source <rest_source>`, :ref:`REST transform <rest_transform>` and :ref:`REST sink <rest_sink>` configuration as well.
-The configuration in pipes will take precedence if both are defined.
+       In the merge operation, payload property values from the pipe take precedence over properties defined on the system.
+Note that this property can be defined in the :ref:`REST source <rest_source>`, :ref:`REST transform <rest_transform>` and :ref:`REST sink <rest_sink>` configuration as well, but only the ``payload`` property on operations can refer to secrets.
+Also note that if the data type of the pipe ``payload`` and operation ``payload`` differ, then the pipe payload will take precedence and the operations payload will be ignored.
      -
      -